-Caregivers are often reluctant to bring up caregiving distractions at work, but you may be eligible for caregiving-related programs, including leave time, flex time, free needs-assessments by geriatric care managers, and more.
-Not all companies offer such programs, says Gail Hunt, president of the National Caregiving Alliance in Bethesda, Maryland.
-But of the 18 percent of the workforce that's eligible for such programs, only 2 percent are using them, she says.
+While you may be reluctant to get your workplace involved, you may be eligible for caregiving-related aid that can help you deal with burnout.
+This could include leave time, flex time, a free needs assessment, and more.
+As Gail Hunt, president of the National Alliance for Caregiving, notes, not all companies offer this kind of aid, but of the 18 percent of the workforce eligible for such programs, only 2 percent are using them.

 4. Adopt a problem-solving approach

 Your emotions are naturally entangled in the care of a loved one, but to provide the best care, consider a more analytical approach.
 Instead of stressing out about your loved one’s behavior, try to figure out practical solutions to it.
 This may involve additional research into their condition or training in a piece of medical equipment.
 By turning emotional situations into concrete problems that have solutions, you may feel less overwhelmed and more able to provide quality care.

 “Pain in your body is like a warning light in your car,” says Rackner.
 “You ignore the ‘E’ on the gas gauge at your own peril.
 Your body is no different.”
 Chances are that ignoring a new symptom isn’t going to help it go away.
 When you start to feel the effects of caregiver fatigue, take it as a sign that you need to give yourself a break.
 This may involve calling on friends and family for assistance or considering some form of formal respite care.

 “Everyone is better served — including the caregiver — if the caregiver is included as part of the team,” Rackner says.
 Research shows that when doctors find ways to address the unique needs of individual caregivers, the stress load is reduced.
 Your loved one’s doctor may have some suggestions to reduce your fatigue that can benefit both you and your loved one.

 7. Schedule Yourself In